Xunnamius/projector-lens-lib-cjs/CONTRIBUTING.md

 - All tags created through this pipeline are annotated and automatically signed.
-  To support this and other features that require annotated tags, we use a [custom fork of semantic-release][48].
-Hopefully [support for][49] [annotated tags][50] will be included upstream one day.
+  To support this and other features that require annotated tags, we use a [custom fork of semantic-release][48]

+  - Hopefully [support for][49] [annotated tags][50] will be included upstream one day.

 - The CD pipeline will not publish to NPM [so long as package.json contains `private: true`][52]

-- Note that **[all reverts are treated as patches by semantic-release][51]** no matter the type of the reverted commit, which means they'll appear in [CHANGELOG.md][47] even if the reverted commits wouldn't normally trigger a release.
-This also means reverting a commit that introduced a breaking change will only trigger a patch release. **Do not push commits that revert release-triggering commits (like `feat` or `fix`) and expect anything other than a patch release!**
+- Note that **[all reverts are treated as patches and immediately released][51]** no matter the type of the reverted commit.
+This means **commits that were reverted will appear in [CHANGELOG.md][47] even if they didn't trigger an earlier release**

+  - This also means **reverting a commit that introduced a breaking change will only trigger a patch release** unless the revert commit itself also includes `BREAKING CHANGE:` in its message body

+  - If a push includes only revert commits (and `BREAKING CHANGE:` or an alternative is not present in the top commit's message body), **the result is always a patch release!**

 ### Pipeline Trigger Events